zaibamachhaliya/zaibamachhaliya/README.md

 ###  Open Source

-I am actively interested in contributing to open source and learning through real-world projects.
+I am actively contributing to Open Source and learning through real-world projects and collaboration.

 My focus is on: